Conference Agenda

 • Where do operators and investors see the market evolving?

-• How is planning affecting the UK Student Housing market?
+• How is planning affecting the UK Student Housing market and, with rising costs, how viable is current development of new PBSA in the UK?

 • What kind of stock will the UK market demand in coming years in terms of build, design and amenities?